 This lovely ground hugging variety produces a long blooming display of tiny white flowers above fine, glossy green foliage in late spring; great for edging or a small area groundcover; will tolerate moderate foot traffic once established

-Miniature Mat Daisy is a dense herbaceous evergreen annual bedding plant with a ground-hugging habit of growth.
+Miniature Mat Daisy is a dense herbaceous annual with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 Miniature Mat Daisy is recommended for the following landscape applications;